Allen-Qiu/mrfira/README.md

-# MRFIRA
-An Efficient Multi-Vector Retrieval Framework for Financial Report Analysis
+# MrFiRA: An Efficient Multi-Vector Retrieval Framework for Financial Report Analysis